beebdev/HARU/README.md

     xmutil loadapp haru-dtw-firmware # Load haru-dtw-firmware
     xmutil listapps         # List the accelerators and check status for haru

-### Sigfish
+### Sigfish-haru

-There are two ways to build sigfish: cross-compilation on another machine, natively build on the Kria board.
+We recommend cross-compilation of sigfish-haru on the host machine.
 For cross-compilation, you will need to setup the cross-compilation toolchain for the Kria board, which is included in the [release](https://github.com/beebdev/HARU/releases) as `petalinux-sdk.sh`.
 ```sh
 $ <path-to>/petalinux-sdk.sh
 PetaLinux SDK installer version 2021.1_SOM